multiversx/mx-docs/README.md

 ## How to use locally

-In order to ensure that the new added content is correctly aligned and every Mark Down feature is working as intended, one can run on a local machine the project.
+In order to ensure that the new added content is correctly aligned and every Mark Down feature is working as intended, one can run the project on a local machine.

 ### Requirements: